 Many women continue to work part-time, however the share of female part-time workers is declining.
-While 47 per cent worked full-time in 1980, the corresponding figure had increased to 60 per cent in 2013.
-The percentage of men in full-time employment remains steady at just under 90 per cent, and those who work part-time are mainly students.
+While 47 per cent worked full-time in 1980, the corresponding figure had increased to 62 per cent in 2014.
+The percentage of men in full-time employment remains steady at about 85 per cent, and those who work part-time are mainly students.

-Since 1972, the number of actual working hours per week for men has fallen by almost seven hours, from 44 to 37.
+Since 1972, the number of actual working hours per week for men has fallen by seven hours, from 44 to 37.
 Weekly working hours for women fell slightly until 1983, as the growth in employment at that time was mostly in part-time work.
 Since 1983, there has been higher growth in full-time employment, and the average number of working hours for women has increased by approximately two hours, to 31.

-Labour force participation rates for women and men aged 15-74
+Labour force participation rates for men and women aged 15-74